-The Minaal Carry-On 2.0 got its best score in this category, with an impressive 9 out of 10, in large part for the use of 600 and 1000 denier nylon.
+The Minaal Carry-On 2.0 got its best score in this category, with an impressive 9 out of 10, for the use of 600 and 1000 denier nylon.
 Wow!
 In addition to its high-quality fabrics and components, the sleek design adds to its overall durability.
-It is sewn into a shape that is unlikely to get caught up on baggage carousels and retains strength under significant stress and strain.
+It's sewn into a shape that is unlikely to get caught up on baggage carousels and retains strength under significant stress and strain.

-Finally, we packed each pack to the brim and took them out into the field.
-We toted these packs around for weekend camping trips, week long road trips, and weeks-long international trips.
-We hopped from bus to taxi to subway, then hit the trails, beaches, and towns, all the while looking for any signs of abnormal wear and tear on our decidedly normal travel adventures.
+Finally, we packed each bag to the brim and took them out into the field.
+We toted these packs around for weekend camping trips, week-long road trips, and weeks-long international trips.
+We hopped from bus to taxi to subway, then hit the trails, beaches, and towns, all the while looking for any signs of abnormal wear and tear on our decidedly ordinary travel adventures.

 Weight & Volume

 Pack weight is an important consideration when you're attempting to meet airline requirements, or simply looking at the inevitability of lugging your stuff around.
 The travel packs we reviewed range significantly in weight and volume.
 Because the packs we tested range in volume, we didn't think it was fair to compare the weights of each without accounting for their volume.

 We analyzed each pack's weight-to-volume ratio and reported the weight (in ounces) of each pack per liter that it holds.
 This gave a boost to some of the smaller models that lost points in other categories due to the inherent limits of smaller packs and helped to balance out our metrics.
 A higher score in this category may correlate with a higher price point, as stronger, lighter materials are the Holy Grail of travel.